Discretionary Housing Payments (DHPs) are extra payments if you need help with rent or housing costs.

 - if you have any debts

 - if you or your family have any special circumstances, like ill health or disability

 - any other relevant information

 We will write to you with our decision and the reasons for it.
-Any DHP you receive will depend on your circumstances and will generally be for a short time only.
+Any DHP you receive will depend on your circumstances and will usually be for a short time only.

-If your circumstances change after you have been awarded a DHP you must notify us within one month so we can look at our decision and see whether your payment needs to be changed.
+If your circumstances change after you have been awarded a DHP you must let us know within one month.
+We can look at our decision and see whether your payment needs to be changed.

 How to appeal

 If you disagree with a decision, you can’t appeal but you can ask us to provide an explanation.

 Submit a general enquiry or write to us at Plymouth City Council, Plymouth, PL1 3BJ.

 You need to contact us within one month of the date on your decision letter.